 Why this matters: Offer comparison shows differences.
 If you compare offers, you see competitive differences.
 This comparison enables difference identification.

-Pro tip: Use our TAM SAM SOM Calculator to evaluate market size and understand competitor market share.
+Pro tip: Use our TAM Calculator to evaluate market size and understand competitor market share.
 Calculate market size to see competitor positioning.

 Funnel Evaluation